janhq/cortex.so/docs/cli/run.md

 ### Options

 ```
   -t, --thread <thread_id>  Thread Id.
-If not provided, will create new thread
+By default, will create a new thread
   -h, --help                display help for command
 ```